-In usual circumstances the Company must plan to recoup all of its costs and at least breakeven year on year to ensure that no College funds are used to support the operations of the Company.
-The impact of Covid19 has been unprecedented and was not reflected in the original 2019/20 or 2021/21 budget.
+In usual circumstances the Company must plan to recoup all of its costs and at least breakeven year on year to ensure that no College funds are used to support the operations of the Company..

-Given the severe impact of the Covid 19 pandemic, Halesowen College has put in place a letter of support to January 2022 to safeguard going concern (refer to Section 10).
+Given the severe impact of the Covid 19 pandemic, Halesowen College put in place a letter of support to January 2022 to safeguard going concern.
+This has now expired and is no longer required given the return to a profit position and the cessation of Covid 19 restrictions.
+Going forward the College does not require the Company to make payment for intercompany expenditure until it is affordable by the Company.

-The College charges the Company for running costs covering utilities, and management and administrative costs.
+The College charges the Company for running costs, management and administrative costs.
 This charge is applied in accordance with a recharge methodology which is agreed annually.
-Many of these charges were suspended during the national lockdown when elements of the company ceased trading and were not utilising the services.

 The objectives of the Company contribute to and are in accordance with the College's purpose and overarching strategic aims.
 The College's stated purpose is to enable students, staff, the economy and the community to learn, succeed and flourish.
 Halesowen College Enterprises continues to ensure that its objectives are coterminous with those of Halesowen College.